fenimore/devinettes-android/README.md

 # Devinettes Revamped

-The code is GPL and the riddles are CC-BY-Attribuion-NC-ND
+The code is GPL and the riddles are CC-BY-Attribuion-BY-NC-ND

-## TODO:
-- style, bleh
-- about page
-- icons
-- Score options
+A complete application, however simple and small.
+Accepting small donations for hints and answers :D